s10l/deye-logger-at-cmd/README.md

 # deye-logger-at-cmd

+Update: Please send a request to Deye to update your inverter firmware at least to 1.53.
+After the update you where able to change WiFi mode and credentials.

 Deye based micro inverters use a built-in WLAN module for quick configuration.

 The WLAN module works in AP+STA mode, i.e. it starts an access point and is able to connect to another access point at the same time.